-- 1. When you decide to place monitoring devices such as data loggers or real time monitoring devices, those should be placed in Hot and cold points.
-Hot and cold points will be mentioned in our reports. - 2.
-The report will indicate the duration within which the temperature will exceed the permitted levels upon door opening. eg. if such duration is 5 minutes, you should take care that the door opening should be for a very short duration.
+- 1. We will identify hot and cold points.
+You have to place your continuous monitoring devices at these Hot and cold points. - 2.
+The report will indicate the duration within which the temperature will exceed the permitted levels upon door opening. eg. if such duration is 5 minutes, you should take care that the door opening should be maximum of 5 minutes.
+You can include same in your Standard operating procedure (SOP).